Skip to main content

 The unique identifier of the PlaceData.
 This can be referenced in Scripting for animation commands.

 The ID should follow this naming scheme.
+It should also be capitalized.

 {zone_name}_{placedata_name}